pschaus/book_lepl1402/source/part5.rst

         Future future1 = executor.submit(c1);
         Future future2 = executor.submit(c2);

-        future1.get();  // The "Future" doesn't convey any result, so we just wait here future2.get();
+        future1.get();  // The "Future" does not convey any result, so we just wait here future2.get();

         executor.shutdown();